willpiam/superPybrary/README.md

 3. to use a specific function here is how you call it (an example)-------->      pybrary.bubble(lst)

 in step three you are calling the function bubble from inside the pybrary libery and giving it the value lst (which in the tester program is a usless list of numbers)

+Notes to developers (Including myself):
+-when adding new functions you can utalize other functions inside your new one